Myth or fact?

 The requirements of your workplace might pose more problems for you than for other workers, because of your unique circumstances.
 If you’re a single parent, you may need more flexibility to leave work to deal with emergencies than what’s normally permitted by the workplace policy.
 If you suffer from insomnia, you may have trouble getting to work at the required time.

-Where a protected personal characteristic is involved — such as marital status or a physical disability — employers must do what they can to adjust.
-This duty to accommodate helps ensure everyone is treated equally.
+Where a protected characteristic is involved — such as marital status or a disability — employers must do what they can to adjust.
+This duty to accommodate kicks in if the requirements of your workplace have a negative effect on you due to a protected characteristic.

 Examples of accommodation